Can You Take Mucinex While Breastfeeding? Let’s Find Out!

 2) Ingredient 2 - Dextromethorphan

-A cough suppressant, Dextromethorphan works by affecting the signals in the brain, triggering the cough reflex.
+A cough medicine suppressant, Dextromethorphan works by affecting the signals in the brain, triggering the cough reflex.
 According to the American Academy of Family Physicians, the ingredient seems to be safe to use during pregnancy, nevertheless, the medication should only be used if it’s needed.

 3) Ingredient 3 - Pseudoephedrine